-The STEP Programme, sponsored by IQ-EQ (Isle of Man) Limited, matches local organisations with undergraduates for project-based placements during the summer holidays.
+The Step Programme, sponsored by IQ-EQ (Isle of Man) Limited, matches local organisations with undergraduates in their second or penultimate year of university for project-based placements during the summer holidays.

-- A tax and NI free training allowance of £240 per week, over a 8-12 week period
+- A tax and NI free allowance of £256 per week, over an 8 week period, with 4 days leave

 - Great addition to the CV

 - Personal development

 - Possibility of a permanent job offer post-graduation